Nibble and Dine

 It makes intuitive sense to just use premade lemonade for lemon popsicles.
 After all, the three ingredients are the same (lemon juice, water, and sugar).

-But, this recipe for lemonade popsicles has a higher proportion of both lemon and sugar, basically like a super concentrated lemonade.
+But, this recipe has a higher proportion of both lemon and sugar, basically like a super concentrated lemonade.
 In my opinion, this gives a better flavor and the popsicles are less icy due to the higher concentration of sugar.
 Try my recipe and tell me what you think!

 How long do popsicles take to freeze?